ir-engine/ir-engine/docs/docs/3_testing/2_test_driven_development.md

     - splitting methods into smaller pieces
     - re-arranging inheritance hierarchies

 The cycle above is repeated for each new piece of functionality.
 Tests should be small and incremental, and commits made often.
 That way, if new code fails some tests, the programmer can simply undo or revert rather than debug excessively.
-When using external libraries, it is important not to write tests that are so small as to effectively test merely the library itself,[4] unless there is some reason to believe that the library is buggy or not feature-rich enough to serve all the needs of the software under development.
+When using external libraries, it is important not to write tests that are so small as to effectively test merely the library itself, unless there is some reason to believe that the library is buggy or not feature-rich enough to serve all the needs of the software under development.

 ### Antipatterns